Optimal Aggregation Strategies for Social Learning over Graphs: Computer Simulations

 \subsection{Social learning with accurate signal model}

-In this part, we consider an Erd{\"o}s-R{\'e}nyi random network of 10 agents where each edge is generated with probability 0.5.
-The undirected graph of the resulting network is shown in Fig. \ref{fig: network topology}.
-We also assume that all agents have a self-loop (not shown in Fig. \ref{fig: network topology}).
-The agents in the network will perform a social learning protocol with three hypotheses $\{\theta_1,\theta_2,\theta_3\}$.
+In this part, we consider an Erd{\"o}s-R{\'e}nyi random network \cite{newman2018networks} of 10 agents where each edge is generated with probability 0.5.
+The undirected graph of the resulting network is shown in the left panel of Fig. \ref{fig: network topology}.
+We also assume that all agents have self-loops (not shown in Fig. \ref{fig: network topology}).
+The agents in the network will perform the ASL protocol \eqref{eq: ASL0} and \eqref{eq: ASL 1} with three hypotheses $\{\theta_1,\theta_2,\theta_3\}$.
 We consider a family of Laplace likelihood functions with scale parameter 1 for all agents:

 with $h\in\{0,1,2\}$.
-The local likelihood models of each agent are shown in Fig. \ref{fig: network topology}.
+The local likelihood models of each agent are shown in the right panel of Fig. \ref{fig: network topology}.

 According to Corollary \ref{Corollary 2}, the uniform Perron eigenvector is an optimal solution to the error exponent maximization problem \eqref{eq: objective function}--\eqref{eq: constraint 2}.
 To compare the performance of the ASL strategy under different combination policies, we employ 5 left-stochastic combination matrices $A_1$--$A_5$ and 5 doubly-stochastic combination matrices $A_6$--$A_{10}$.
 These matrices are generated by an iterative method based on the given network topology.
 For each matrix $A_i$, the iterative method starts by generating an initial matrix $A_0$ that conforms to the network topology, i.e., $[A_0]_{\ell k}>0$ if $\ell\in\mathcal{N}_k$ and $[A_0]_{\ell k}=0$ otherwise.
 A left-stochastic combination matrix $A_i$ is then constructed by normalizing each column of $A_0$.
 If $A_i$ should be doubly-stochastic, then row and column normalization is performed alternatively until convergence.
 All the combination matrices $A_1$--$A_{10}$ are checked to have a positive Perron eigenvector for truth learning.